thxhx/thxhx/README.md

 - 👋 Hi, I’m @thxhx
-- 👀 I’m interested in electronics and IA
+- 👀 I’m interested in CV & software dev
-- 🌱 I’m currently learning industrial engineering
+- 🌱 I’m an industrial engineer
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...